 The seminal vesicles are accessory glands of the male reproductive system.
 They are a pair of contorted or twisted tubes, which are located between the bladder and the rectum.
 At puberty, the seminal vesicles form sacs and contribute up to 65-75% of the seminal fluid.
 Unlike what their name suggests, the seminal vesicles are not involved in the storage of spermatozoa.
 This article will talk about the anatomical structure, histology, embryology and function of the seminal vesicles.
 Following this will be an overview of the clinical pathology related to these vesicles.

 Each seminal vesicle is relatively pyramidal in shape and is approximately 5 cm long.
 The diameter of each seminal vesicle tube is 3-4cm and they are 10 cm in length when uncoiled.
 The superior aspects of the seminal vesicles are covered with peritoneum.
 The base of each vesicle is directed superiorly as well as in a posterolateral direction.
-At the lower end, each vesicle narrows to form a straight duct, which joins with the vas deferens.
-The vas deferens transports sperm and when it joins with the duct of the seminal vesicle it forms the ejaculatory duct.
+At the lower end, each vesicle narrows to form a straight duct, which joins with the ductus deferens.
+The ductus deferens transports sperm and when it joins with the duct of the seminal vesicle it forms the ejaculatory duct.
 The duct then opens into the prostatic urethra at an opening known as the verumontanum.

 The anterior aspect of each seminal vesicle is in contact with the posterior wall of the bladder.
 The posterior aspect of each vesicle, however, is separated from the rectum by the rectoprostatic or Denonvillier’s fascia.
 Inferior to the seminal vesicles is the prostate with the ureters located anterior to them.
-Medial to the seminal vesicles are the ampulla of the vas deferens, whereas the veins of the prostatic venous plexus lie lateral to them.
+Medial to the seminal vesicles are the ampulla of ductus deferens, whereas the veins of the prostatic venous plexus lie lateral to them.

 Under a low magnification level, the lumen shows a honeycombed appearance due to the irregular lumen and diverticula.
 The wall of the seminal vesicles consists of three main layers.
 The outer layer is comprised of connective tissue, whereas the middle layer is comprised of smooth muscle.
 An inner mucosal layer is also present.